2018 Community College Championship Tournament Logistics Information

 |5:30–11:30 p.m.||ACRONYM tournament||Meeting rooms|

-The round-6 tiebreaker will only be played by some teams; most teams will only need to arrive in time for their 9:45 a.m. game on Saturday.
+The round-6 tiebreaker will only be played by some teams; most teams will start play on Saturday at 9:45 a.m. game.
 Even if there are no round-6 tiebreakers to be played, the playoff round robin will not start until 9:45 a.m.

 During the tournament, participants may text 213‑279‑6278 (“NAQT”) with questions; tournament staff will answer incoming messages as quickly as they can.
 Standard messaging rates apply.